 The Confraternity of Christian Doctrine (CCD)

-Since 1958 CCD Sydney has taught over 1 million Catholic children in public schools.
-Currently some 30,000 children are taught every week in some 400 schools across Sydney.
+Over the past 60 years, CCD Sydney has taught over 1 million Catholic children in public schools.
+Currently 28,000 children are taught every week in some 400 schools across Sydney.
 This work is a direct result of the tireless efforts and selfless generosity of 1,900 dedicated people we call catechists and over 400 High School Catechists from the Sydney Catholic Schools.

 The Past is Today’s Future

 On 26 June 1957, Cardinal Gilroy officially called for the establishment of the CCD.
-The CCD has its origins in Milan, Italy, in 1536 when a priest founded the Society of Christian Doctrine to enable lay people to catechise lay people.
-In 1562 in Rome, this initiative was first called the Confraternity of Christian Doctrine and in 1571 the Pope recommended the Confraternity be established so that every Parish may have lay people to teach on matters about the Catholic faith.
+The CCD has its origins in Milan, Italy, when, in 1536, a priest founded the Society of Christian Doctrine to enable lay people to help catechise other lay people.
+In 1562 in Rome, this initiative was first called the Confraternity of Christian Doctrine; and, in 1571, the Pope recommended the Confraternity be established so that every Parish may have lay people to teach on matters about the Catholic faith.
 This universal need for catechesis remains today.

 CCD Supports Parishes

-CCD helps Parishes to seek and support Catechist volunteers to show our children, who have opted for a State Education, how to pray, form them in the Catholic faith and in living a Christ-like life.
+CCD helps Parishes to seek and support Catechist volunteers to show our children, whose families have enrolled them in the Government education system, how to pray and live a Christ-like life.

-In addition, CCD Sydney trains and supports Catholic High School Student Catechists who, in seeking to understand their faith, assist with providing catechesis to their younger peers in public schools; and the CCD is also continuing to develop its resources and support for Catechists involved with Parish sacramental preparation programs.
+In addition, CCD Sydney trains and supports Catholic High School Student Catechists who, in seeking to understand and express faith, assist with providing catechesis to their younger peers in public schools; and the CCD is also continuing to develop its resources and support for Catechists involved with Parish sacramental preparation programs.

 Support is found but not limited to the following:

-- Supply and distribution of curriculum Christ Our Light and Life;
+- Production of the Christ Our Light and Life SRE curriculum

-- Supply and distribution of resources and support materials via the Mustard Seed Bookshop
+- Supply and distribution of curriculum, sacramental and other resources and support materials via the Mustard Seed Bookshop

-- Liaise with relevant Government agencies in regards to clarification of legislative requirements and rights.
+- Liaison with relevant Government agencies in regards to legislative, policy and procedural compliance requirements